Introduction

 Forensic Medicine for MBBS Students

 At UMDC, Forensic Medicine in the medical curriculum is taught during the 3rd year of MBBS.
-Students learn through lectures, small group discussions, tutorials and medico-legal visits.
-The subject train the students to:
+Students learn through lectures, group discussions, tutorials and field visits.
+The subject covers:

-By the end of the course, MBBS students are trained not only in medical knowledge but also in handling medico-legal responsibilities with professionalism.
+By the end of the course, MBBS students are trained not only in medical knowledge but also in handling legal responsibilities with professionalism.